MikaPetteriLundgren/Arduino-Oil-Level-Logger/README.md

 All the data to the Domoticz is transmitted via WiFi in LAN using the MQTT protocol.

-In practice all the "intelligence" is in the Domoticz and therefore for example decision about is oil tank empty enough for notification of end user is done by the Domoticz.
+In practice all the "intelligence" is in the Domoticz and therefore for example decision about is oil tank empty enough for notification to end user is done by the Domoticz.

+More information about the system can be found from the [Domoticz forum](https://www.domoticz.com/forum/viewtopic.php?f=38&t=8647)

 Arduino-Oil-Level-Logger sketch will need following SW libraries and HW to work: